Skip to content

 Role

-Dr Ruth Richards is a Senior Lecturer in the Nottingham Institute of Education (NIoE) where she primarily trains specialist Science teachers, lecturing on a variety of subjects and leading Biology Methodology and Core Science for her trainees on the Post Graduate Certificate of Education (PGCE) and School Direct (SD) routes into teaching, assessing and supporting trainees in Partnership School settings.
+Ruth trains specialist Science teachers, lecturing on a variety of subjects and leading Biology Methodology and Core Science for her trainees on the Post Graduate Certificate of Education (PGCE) route into teaching, assessing and supporting trainees in Partnership School settings.

 Ruth is passionate about supporting and enabling the progression of unqualified teachers who need recognition within their schools.
-She is the Course Leader for the Assessment Only QTS Route (AO) for both Primary and Secondary level teachers, assessing in a range of different subjects, supporting our local Partnership Schools.
-A lot of Ruth’s work takes place in Partnership Schools where assessment of both PGCE, SD and AO candidates takes place.
+She was the previous Course Leader for the Assessment Only QTS Route (AO) for both Primary and Secondary level teachers, assessing in a range of different subjects, supporting our local Partnership Schools.

 Ruth also has had extensive experience with public examinations and has worked for OCR examination board in a variety of roles since the late 1990s.
 These roles include: writing examination papers for Advanced level Geology; organisation of marking teams and QA of markers; coordinating the content and structure of both A level and AS papers.
 She has been involved in constructing the specifications and had input into discussions regarding the core content documents for the DfE and Ofqual.
+Continued engagement with such activities ensures that she remains ‘current’ with public examinations and more able to support her PGCE students.

 Ruth has experience of school governance, volunteering as a governor a local primary school and a secondary special school in Loughborough, catering for pupils with ASD and Moderate Learning Difficulties.